 Each payment allocated to a Guarantee Period earns interest at a specified rate that we guarantee.
-We are currently offering Guarantee Periods of 1, 3 and 5 years in length.
-In the future we may offer Guarantee Periods of different lengths ranging from 1 to 10 years or stop offering some Guarantee Periods.
+Guarantee Periods may range from 1 to 10 years.
+You must select a Guarantee Period for each purchase payment.

 Amounts allocated to Guarantee Periods become part of our general account, which supports our insurance and annuity obligations.
 The general account consists of our general assets other than those in segregated asset accounts.
 We have sole discretion to invest the assets of the general account, subject to applicable law.
 You do not share in the investment experience of the general account.
 Obligations under the Contract are subject to the financial strength and claims paying ability of Allstate Life, the registrant.